writethedocs/www/docs/conf/prague/2018/welcome-wagon.rst

 `Conference talks at Auto Klub <http://www.writethedocs.org/conf/eu/2017/speakers/>`__

--  The time between talks is for meeting your colleagues or taking a break.
+-  The time between talks is for meeting other attendees or taking a break.
 During the talks, listen and take in as much as you can.
 -  There is a lot of great information at this conference, but don't worry if you miss something!
 All talks are videotaped, so you can